Elenkosz/rivus/doc/contribution.rst

 **********

-Although the whole project is not yet in a performance oriented phase, it can be very helpful on the long run if more and more profiling is involved within the contributions.
+Although the whole project is not yet in a performance oriented phase, it can be very helpful in the long run if more and more profiling is involved within the contributions.

 For decision between short expression: use :code:`timeit.timeit()`.